melikajafari79/melikajafari79/README.md

 # 💫 About Me:
-🤝 I’m a member of the Turing group.
+I’m a bachelor's student in software engineering.

 ## 🌐 Socials: